Zeusofsky/pmrs-backend-version/README.md

-# Track and Trace Project
+# Project Reports Management

-A web application using Django REST framework is a service of track and trace articles and shipments.
+A web application using Django REST Framework is a service of managing holding projects reports.

-The Track and Trace app provides API for getting information about articles and shipments along with corresponding weather information.
+The Track and PMRS provides API for getting information about project progress along with providing dashboard reports for boards.

 This app has the following features:

-- users can create/read/update/delete customers via rest api
+- users can create/read/update/delete Base Info via rest api
-- users can create/read/update/delete shops via rest api
+- users can create/read/update/delete monthly report such as Invoices, Budgets, Machinery, Project Progress, ect via rest api
-- users can create/read/update/delete shipments via rest api
+- users can create/read/update/delete projects documents and images shipments via rest api
-- for getting actual weather data the Weather app uses OpenWeather api service https://openweathermap.org/api
-- users can retrieve weather information from OenWeatherMap by zip code and country code via rest api
+- users can retrieve report from users activity in this system environment via rest api
-- users can retrieve weather information from OenWeatherMap by customer id via rest api
+- users can retrieve image reports from all zones of projects via rest api
-- users can retrieve weather information from OenWeatherMap by zip code and country code trough celery async task via rest api
+- users can retrieve report from all projects reports every month via rest api

 The application has been covered with unit tests.